 Whether you want small outdoor kitchen designs or an outdoor pizza oven that pulls all the stops, we've got you covered.
 Create a casual space to grill with family and friends—get inspired with these ideas.

 The outdoor kitchen's gas grill, bar sink, and stainless steel drawers and vents are built into a rock-face cabinet topped with a concrete counter.
 The combination of textures adds artistic interest.
 Just as with an indoor kitchen, this is where guests are likely to gather.

 2 of 27

 Sleek Outdoor Buffet

 Slate countertops in this kitchen double as a food prep area and a buffet space where visitors can mingle and munch.
+You can even place seating on the other side of the counter for more space to mix and mingle.
 The brick and stainless-steel grill are good materials for outdoor use and offer a sleek look.